MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-internet-access-using-managed-browser-policies.md

 -   If the modes in each policy are the same but the URL lists are different, the URLs will not be enforced on the device.

--   If the modes in each policy are different, but the URL lists are the same, the URLs will not be enforced on the device.
+-   If the modes in each policy are different but the URL lists are the same, the URLs will not be enforced on the device.

 -   If a device is receiving managed browser policies for the first time and two policies conflict, the URLs will not be enforced on the device.
 Use the **Policy Conflicts** node of the **Policy** workspace to view the conflicts.